We turn food waste into next-generation color for a cleaner textile industry.

 -

-We collect natural food waste—like onion skins, avocado peels, and coffee grounds—from cafés, restaurants, and food suppliers.
+COLLECTWe collect natural food waste — such as onion skins, avocado peels, and coffee grounds — from cafés, restaurants, and food suppliers, then sort, clean, and prepare it for dye development.

 -